Do You Want to See a Dead Body?

-Do You Want to See a Dead Body? is an American surreal comedy streaming television series created by Owen Burke and Rob Huebel that premiered on November 17, 2017, on YouTube Red.
+Do You Want to See a Dead Body? is an American surreal comedy web series created by Owen Burke and Rob Huebel that premiered on November 17, 2017, on YouTube Red.

 On April 10, 2019, YouTube canceled the series.

 Premise

 Do You Want to See a Dead Body? follows "Rob Huebel and his celebrity friends who begrudgingly join him on adventures that see them frolicking at the beach, getting tacos...oh...and seeing a dead body."